📅 Last Updated: March 25, 2026 | New startups added weekly

 - Molten Salt Reactors: Terrestrial Energy and Kairos Power develop reactors using liquid fuel for inherent safety

-- Microreactors: Radiant, Oklo, and others build portable reactors (1-20 MW) for remote locations and military applications
+- Microreactors: Radiant, Oklo, and others build portable 1–20 MW reactors for remote locations and military applications

 Grid Infrastructure & Smart Energy